uts-magic-lab/Magiks/documentation/s-pr2/README.md

 and height of the robot trunk are computed so that a desired cost function is minimized.
 This is another useful feature that can not be found in any of the existing packages for PR2.
-With the closed form arm IK equations, the redundancy opti- mization problem is transferred from the eleven dimensional joint-space into a five dimensional solution manifold spanned by the redundant parameters.
-In this method, gradient of the objective function with respect to redundant parameters are computed to find an optimum direction for the change of redundant parameters and hence the joint values.
+With the closed form arm IK equations, the redundancy optimization problem is transferred from the eleven dimensional joint-space into a five dimensional solution manifold spanned by the redundant parameters.
+In this method, gradients of the objective function with respect to redundant parameters are computed to find an optimum direction for the change of redundant parameters and hence the joint values.

 ## Application Example